jquery/learn.jquery.com/page/javascript-101/arrays.md

 `.join()` creates a string representation of an array by joining all of its elements using a separator string.
 If no separator is supplied (e.g. `.join()` is called without arguments) the array will be joined using a comma:

 ```
-// Joining elements
+// Joining elements.

 var myArray = [ "hello", "world", "!" ];

-// The default separator is a comma
+// The default separator is a comma.
 console.log( myArray.join() );     // "hello,world,!"

 // Any string can be used as separator...